protesilaos/my-website/_pages/emacs/emacs.md

 Highly accessible themes, conforming with the highest standard for colour contrast between background and foreground values (WCAG AAA).
-They also are optimised for users with red-green colour deficiency.
+They also are optimised for users with red-green or blue-yellow colour deficiency.

 The themes are very customisable and provide support for a wide range of packages.
 Their manual is detailed so that new users can get